-There was a recorded net loss of retail floorspace in the monitoring year (-407 sq m).
-The District had been seeing an overall new increase in retail floorspace until this year.
-There were sites with planning permission for a potential net retial floorspace of 21, 019 sq m.
+There was a recorded net increase of retail floorspace in the monitoring year (2, 457 sq m).
+There were sites with planning permission for a potential net retial floorspace of 16,848 sq m.

-There was a net increase of office of 205 sq m.
+There was a net loss of office of 3,399 sq m.
 Overall, there has been a trend over the last number of years of net losses of office space within the district.
 In part this reflects the impact of the Government changes to Permitted Development regulations to encourage housing supply.
-There were sites with planning permission for a potential net floorspace of 6, 537 sq m.
+There were sites with planning permission for a potential net floorspace of 8,890 sq m.

-There was a net increase in B1/B2/B8 floorspace of 3, 800 sq m.
-There were sites with planning permission for a potential net floorspace of 21, 127 sq m.
+There was a net increase in B1/B2/B8 floorspace of 8,511 sq m.
+There were sites with planning permission for a potential net floorspace of 33,887 sq m.

-752 sq m of leisure uses floorspace was developed, and there were sites with planning permission for a potential net floorspace of 1, 415 sq m.
+No developments which involved a change of leisure floorspace (D2) were completed this monitoring year.
+There were sites with planning permission for a potential net floorspace of 1,081 sq m.